Jenin refugee camp: Palestinian militancy

 The Jenin camp has become a center of Palestinian militancy.
 The al-Quds Brigades of the Palestinian Islamic Jihad (PIJ) and the al-Aqsa Martyrs' Brigades of Fatah are the two most prominent armed groups in the camp, while the Izz ad-Din al-Qassam Brigades of Hamas have recently begun to maintain a more viable presence.
+These armed groups act as the sole form of resistance and protection for the population from the Israeli army, which regularly comes in and conducts raids, killing civilians, and taking many prisoners.

 Armed militants enjoy high levels of support amongst the residents of the camp, who condemn the Palestinian Authority as "collaborators with the occupation".
-The camp is sometimes referred to by Palestinians as "the martyrs' capital", and by the Israeli military as "the hornets' nest".
+The camp is sometimes referred to by Palestinians as "The Martyr's Capital" and by the Israeli military as "The Hornets' Nest.".
 In January 2023, thirty five Palestinians were killed in the West Bank in the context of the Israeli-Palestinian conflict, twenty of whom were from the Jenin camp.

-In contrast, the Palestinian Authority's control over the camp has been relatively weak, due to its location far away from Ramallah, the de facto capital of the PA.
+In contrast, the Palestinian Authority's control over the camp has been relatively weak due to its location far away from Ramallah, the de facto capital of the PA.
 In fact, PA forces seldom enter the camp.
-Israel has blamed the PA for its "incompetence", which has led to the "deterioration of security conditions".
+Israel has blamed the PA for its "incompetence," which has led to the "deterioration of security conditions".
 However, the PA has rejected these claims, criticizing Israel for "deliberately acting to weaken it", and saying that Israeli actions are to blame for Palestinian violence.

-Jenin Brigades

-The Jenin Battalion, also known as the Jenin Brigades, is a Palestinian armed group that has recently appeared in the Jenin camp.
+The Jenin Battalion, also known as the Jenin Brigades (Arabic: كتيبة جنين), is a Palestinian armed group that has recently appeared in the Jenin camp.
 Initially founded by the PIJ in 2021 to serve as a local branch for the al-Quds Brigades, it has developed into an affiliation of armed militants from several factions, similar to the Lion's Den group in Nablus.
 According to Al-Monitor, the two groups maintain high coordination with each other.

-According to Moein Odeh, an expert on Palestinian affairs, the Jenin Brigades consist of teenagers and men in their early twenties, and do not have a clear hierarchical structure of command, making it difficult to track down members.
-Observers say that the Jenin Brigades, and other similar groups, formed amidst "a complete loss of confidence in the Palestinian political leadership".
+The group has a Telegram account with around 66,600 subscribers as of August 15, 2023.
+According to Moein Odeh, an expert on Palestinian affairs, the Jenin Brigades consist of teenagers and men in their early twenties and do not have a clear hierarchical structure of command, making it difficult to track down members.
+Observers say that the Jenin Brigades and other similar groups formed amidst "a complete loss of confidence in the Palestinian political leadership".